lukeberglund/my-site/README.md

 # Personal Task Manager
 This website is designed to manage your tasks.
-This site was created to help to accomplish ones tasks in an efficient and succesful manner.
+It was created to aid in accomplishing ones tasks in an efficient environment.